jakec-dev/travel-planner-server/README.md

 ### Linting & Formatting

-This project uses ESLint and Prettier.
+This project uses ESLint for linting using AirBNB's style guide, and Prettier for formatting.

 ```sh
 yarn lint